gbabula/g5-knockout/README.md

 * Protect against `new` - constructors can be called with or without `new`
 * Maintain chainability, methods return `this`

+###Notes :clipboard:

+* `npm run start` will run a single build and start the server, if you want auto builds run `npm run start-dev`
+* If you're having issues running the setup command, make sure you have the proper permissions setup (you can also attempt to run the commands with sudo, although that is usually discouraged)

 ###TODO :construction:

 - [ ] Register package